joellijo32/HashTable-in-C/README.md

 # HashTable in C

-A simple, production-quality **open-addressed, double-hashed hash table** written in C11.
+A simple, **open-addressed, double-hashed hash table** written in C11.
 Supports dynamic resizing, lazy deletion, and a key-enumeration iterator.

 ## Features